rahji/bitsy-handout/bitsy-handout.md

 # A BITSY HANDOUT

-Link to the Bitsy editor: <https://ledoux.itch.io/bitsy>
 Link to this handout: <https://github.com/rahji/bitsy-handout>

+Link to the Bitsy 8 editor: <https://ledoux.itch.io/bitsy>
+Link to the Bitsy 7 editor: <https://bit.ly/oldbitsy>

+*Bitsy 8 adds features like sound and music, but the editor has some bugs currently.
+I recommend using Bitsy 7 for now.*

 ## Beginner Tutorials